 Overhill Drive/Overdale Drive

-When Overhill Drive was laid out in 1926, its name simply referred to the street’s course over the Baldwin Hills.
-However, in 1939, another street was laid out one block east and christened Overdale Drive.
-No doubt this cheeky pairing was intentional: the U.S. Field Artillery March, John Philip Sousa’s World War I anthem, opens with the famous lyrics “Over hill, over dale, we will hit the dusty trail, as those caissons go rolling along.”
-Overdale might have been named by a nostalgic WWI veteran (Fred Marlow and Fritz Burns, the tract’s developers, both served – see Marburn Avenue for more on them) and/or a Shakespeare enthusiast: “Over hill, over dale” is also a line in A Midsummer Night’s Dream.
+When the first portion of Overhill Drive was laid out south of 64th Street in 1926, its name simply referred to its location south of Baldwin Hills – “over the hill” from Greater L.A.
+(Its developers: the dully-named Los Angeles Investment Company, led by William H. Harrison.)
+But then in 1939, another street was laid out one block east and christened Overdale Drive.
+There’s no question that this cheeky pairing was intentional: the U.S. Field Artillery March, John Philip Sousa’s World War I anthem, opens with the famous lyrics “Over hill, over dale, we will hit the dusty trail, as those caissons go rolling along.”
+Overdale might have been named by a nostalgic veteran (Fred Marlow and Fritz Burns, the 1939 tract’s developers, both served in WWI – see Marburn Avenue for more on them) and/or a Shakespeare enthusiast: “Over hill, over dale” is also a line in A Midsummer Night’s Dream.